cartory/cartory/README.md

 ## I'm a Full Stack Developer 🇧🇴

-- 🌱 I am currently learning more about frontend development.
+- 🌱 I am currently learning more about Web development.
-- 🏆 2021 Goals: Finish all my Frontend challenges.
+- 🏆 2021 Goals: Finish all my Web challenges.
 - 📫 What is the best way to contact me? [email](xXcartoryXx@gmail.com)
 - 😄 Pronouns: He/Him